madelineattableau/TC2019/LODS instructions.md

 ===

 >[!hint] 1.
 Note how the functions to generate graph layouts are being called, especially in the R code.
 Think of a good way of injecting whatever the parameters return into those function calls.
 2. Creating the dimension shouldn't be the issue, but keep an eye out to what happens when you add it to the viz.
-HOw could you prevent that from happening?
+How could you prevent that from happening?

 >[!alert] If you're done, stuck, or want to give up, the full solutions in R and Python are shown on the next page.

 ===

 ### Solution: Buyer and Seller Relationships

+**R: Graph** and **Python: Graph** fields, respectively:

 ### R
 ```R